Simple Recipe For Venison Summer Sausage in the Oven

 Phase I: Prep and Chilling

-- Mix all ingredients by hand until well blended.
+- In a large bowl mix all ingredients by hand until well blended.
+If needed, add more cold water.

 - Form the mixture into 8-inch long logs, packing the meat mixture as tightly as you can.
 You want the end result to be firm and dense, not loose like meatloaf.
 The diameter of your rolls should be about 2 to 2 ½ inches.